-This light indicates high engine temperature or low engine oil pressure.
+This light indicates low engine oil pressure.
 The light should come on when the ignition switch is in the ON position and the engine is not running.
-If it stays on or comes on while you are operating the boat, the light is indicating a problem - turn.
+If it stays on or comes on while you are operating the boat, the light is indicating a problem.
+Turn the engine OFF.
 Refer to the engine manual for additional information.